gchantura/AIB/docs/ARCHITECTURE.md

 ## System Overview

-Super J.A.R.V.I.S. is a SvelteKit 2.x application (Svelte 5 runes mode) that serves as the user interface and server-side logic layer for a local-first AI operating system.
+Super J.A.R.V.I.S. is a SvelteKit 2.x application (Svelte 5 runes mode) that serves as the user interface and server-side logic layer for a database-backed AI operating system.

 ---